A Reading Comprehension Tool to Solve Math Word Problems

 You’ll want to approach teaching the structures systematically.
 Initially, your students will need support to feel comfortable.
 Over time, instead of frustration, they will be excited to solve problems that previously challenged them.

-By combining bar models and Cognitively Guided Instruction (CGI), I’ve cooked up something truly revolutionary.
+By combining bar models and Cognitively Guided Instruction (CGI), I was able to create something truly revolutionary.
 With these graphic organizers – Parts Equal Total, Compare, and Repeated Equal Groups – your students will have the tools and confidence to work their way through any word problem.